davidgomari/CarRace2D/README.md

     numpy
     pyyaml
     casadi
+    torch
-    # Add any other specific RL libraries if/when implemented (e.g., stable-baselines3, torch)
+    # Add any other specific RL libraries if/when implemented (e.g., stable-baselines3)
     ```
     Then install using pip:
     ```bash